Interview – Tony Todd

 Tony Todd – I was in high school and I had a growth spurt between sophomore and junior year and I was totally useless.
 Not only did I grow a foot, but my voice dropped, I was totally uncoordinated.
 I couldn’t walk down the hall without tripping, locking myself in my own locker.
 I was kind of goofy and I didn’t know how to talk to girls at all.
 One day the teacher gave me a copy of Shakespeare’s The Tempest and it was like reading a Comic Book without the color though, I would provide the color.
 I did color commentary, and from that moment on I was hooked.

 The first show I did something for I didn’t get, they allowed me to be a curtain puller.
 I just loved the stage, how it looked, how it felt, the velvet ropes, the curtains.
 I was the best curtain puller in the world.
-The very next show, I got the lead and from then on it was like, boom, walked out there and my high school peers, ya know.
-They were laughing at the right places, that applause that they gave me that day was the best applause I ever heard.
+The very next show, I got the lead and from then on it was like, boom, I walked out there and my high school peers, ya know.
+They were laughing at the right places, the applause that they gave me that day was the best applause I ever heard.
 From then on I knew that’s what I wanted.

 CrypticRock.com – That is a pretty cool story, you started young then.
 Prior to 1990, you had starred in television series such as 21 Jump Street and a bunch of films including 1986’s Platoon, as well as 1989’s Lean on Me.
 After that, you went into a lot of Horror films, first with 1990’s remake of Night of the Living Dead.
 Was Horror something you wanted to get involved in, or did you kind of just fall into it?

 Tony Todd – I didn’t have any opposition to Horror, I liked it.
 I was a big fan of the original Universal Monster stuff, but no I didn’t say, “That’s what I want to do.”
-I love all film.
+I love all films.
 Me and my aunt, the woman who raised me, rescued me, it was just me and her, she was a single mom.
 Every night, at that time, they used to have the 8 o’clock movie and we would watch it together.
 It was everything from Frankenstein (1931) to a James Cagney film, a Humphrey Bogart film.
 Each one we usually would watch together and then we would talk about it.
 In those days, they would only do quality movies, nowadays you have 450 channels, but there is a lot of crap.
 They only played the classics, so I grew up with that kind of consistency.
 First of all, a movie that I first saw was 1948’s Abbott and Costello Meet Frankenstein, which I think is remarkable, you had all these stars and it was funny.
 Then I got serious and looked at the original Frankenstein, Dracula, Wolfman, etc. That’s the standard to which it stands.
 My favorite Horror film would be 1968’s Rosemary’s Baby by Roman Polanski.

 Columbia Pictures